Stéphane de Gérando: Music

+or another more recent example, Lycromorphie, a violin, cello and piano trio created at Radio-France in Paris.

-Gerando won the Stipendienpreis 1994, international prize of Ferienkurse für Internationale Neue Musik Darmstadt (Germany), the Prize of the Association of Alumni and Students of the Conservatoires Nationaux Supérieurs de Musique et d'Art Dramatique de Paris (1991), the SACEM Academic Prize (1995), and was a laureate of the Sasakawa Foundation in 1993 and 1994.
+Gerando won the Stipendienpreis of Ferienkurse für Internationale Neue Musik Darmstadt 1994 (Germany), the Prize of the Association of Alumni and Students of the Conservatoires Nationaux Supérieurs de Musique et d'Art Dramatique de Paris (1991), the SACEM Academic Prize (1995), and was a laureate of the Sasakawa Foundation in 1993 and 1994.

 Polyartistic and technological creations

 Since 2007, Gerando has mainly devoted himself to the Labyrinth of Time, a multi-support work at the same time polyartistic and technological, museum installations, digital art, video mapping, interactive visual and sound installations, sculptures with 3D projection, instrumental and vocal creations with real-time electronics, poetry-dance-theatre writing.